LeoCyclope/aws-python-lambda-layers-generator-docker/README.md

 # How to Customize

 - **Update the requirements.txt with the libraries you want your layer to contain.**
+    - By the default the current requirements.txt will install *Opencv* and *Pillow*.
 - Change the python version according to the runtime used in lambda:
-    - You can change the **python_version** ARGS when building you docker file to match the runtime.
+    - You can change the **python_version docker ARG** when building you Dockerfile to match the runtime.
+- When Executing, change python lib folder to match the runtime you chose in Lambda AWS.
+    - Ex: python/lib/python**3.7**/site-packages/ should be changed to python/lib/python**3.8**/site-packages/ if you chose the runtime 3.8

 # How to Execute